Best Spanish Songs for Kids (3-12)

-3. Viejo Macdonald tenía una granja/ Old Macdonald had a farm
+3. El viejo McDonald tenía una granja/ Old McDonald had a farm

-Old Macdonald and his farm is another childhood classic.
-It has a great, repetitive rhythm and the adorable animation with animals on the farm will easily convince both children, and their parents.
+Old McDonald and his farm is another childhood classic.
+It has a great, repetitive rhythm and the adorable animation with animals on the farm will easily convince both children, and parents.

 4. Si estás feliz/ If you’re happy and you know it

 Lullabies in Spanish

 A child’s falling asleep ritual includes music and singing from all over the world, which should be a stress-free and bonding experience for both of you.
 It is a great way to make Spanish a part of your daily life.

 Our recommendations of nanas have been sung to children for hundreds of years and transfer cultural heritage alongside Spanish vocabulary.

 Check our favourite picks: